Georges034302/aws-chime-client/docs/INSTRUCTIONS.md

 # AWS Chime Client — Deployment & Configuration Instructions

-This guide explains how how to deploy the AWS backend (Lambda + API Gateway) using AWS SAM in **ap-southeast-2**, and how to configure the frontend (`app.js`) so the Chime app works end-to-end for any user.
+This guide explains how to deploy the AWS backend (Lambda + API Gateway + **Cognito Authentication**) using AWS SAM in **ap-southeast-2**, and how to configure the frontend for secure, authenticated access to Chime meetings.

 ---